hyphop/khadas-rescue/README.md

 + we have always bootable system in anycase
 + its unkillable rescue system
 + we no need to use special software for updates upgrades rescue system etc.
-+ we can install and setup any os to any strorages
++ we can install and setup any os to any storages
 + muli bootable os
 + andvanced rescue system with resize move fsck and many other tools
 + we have access to device via usb_net, wifi_ap, wifi_sta, eth_dhcp, usb_storage, ssh, http ...